|

 Ferguson Valley to Perth

 Grab your mountain bike and hit the trails in the Wellington National Park, stopping for a picnic at Honeymoon Pool.
 Then head to Black Diamond Lake near Collie for views of aquamarine waters.
-Spend the afternoon exploring Collie’s new art mural trail, including the world’s largest regional outdoor art mural on the Wellington Dam Wall.
+Spend the afternoon exploring Collie’s new art mural trail, including the world’s largest regional outdoor art mural on the Wellington Dam.
 Head into the town for a quaint cafe and wine scene.
 Make your way back up to Perth, detouring through Harvey to pick up some delicious locally produced cheeses and fresh produce.
 Once in Perth, feast on the spoils of your successful South West road trip.